-Keith Boykin is a CNBC contributor, MSNBC commentator, BET columnist and New York Times best-selling author.
-He is also the former editor of The Daily Voice online news site.
+Keith Boykin is a CNBC contributor, MSNBC commentator, BET columnist, and New York Times best-selling author.
+He is also the former editor of the online news site, The Daily Voice.

-Educated at Dartmouth and Harvard, Boykin attended law school with President Barack Obama and served in the White House as a special assistant to President Bill Clinton.
-He is a veteran of six political campaigns, including two presidential campaigns, and he was named one of the top instructors when he taught political science at American University in Washington, D.C.
+Educated at Dartmouth and Harvard, Keith attended law school with President Barack Obama and served in the White House as a special assistant to President Bill Clinton.
+He is a veteran of six political campaigns, including two presidential campaigns, and he was named one of the top instructors when he taught political science at American University in Washington DC.

-Boykin has traveled extensively across four continents, and in 1997, President Clinton appointed him, along with Coretta Scott King and the Rev. Jesse Jackson, to the U.S. presidential trade delegation to Zimbabwe.
-He is also a founder and first board president of the National Black Justice Coalition.
+Keith has lived in 12 cities, visited 48 of the 50 U.S. states, and traveled across four continents.
+In 1997 President Clinton appointed him, along with Coretta Scott King and Rev. Jesse Jackson, to the U.S. presidential trade delegation to Zimbabwe.
+He currently lives in New York.

 Follow Keith Boykin on Twitter